 - a new Elephant and Castle Underground Station (Northern Line).

-The independent traders are anxious about their future.
 They don’t have a formally constituted trading association, so find it difficult to find a coordinated voice on issues that affect them.